aws-samples/serverless-patterns/sns-sqs-terraform/README.md

 Use the [AWS CLI](https://aws.amazon.com/cli/) to send a message to the SNS topic and observe the message received by SQS (using values from Terraform output):

-1. Send the message to SNS:
+1. Send a message to SNS:
 ```bash
 aws sns publish --topic-arn ENTER_YOUR_SNS_TOPIC_ARN --subject testSubject --message testMessage
 ```